jakeajames/NCXI/README.md

 2. If you use the code in this repository your code must also be open sourced.

-3. Please tell me about any usage.
+3. Please tell ~~me~~ Quoll about any usage.

-4. I need to learn how to write a licence.
+4. ~~I~~ Quoll needs to learn how to write a licence.

-## Install
+## InstallNOT

-If you do want to install this you can, use the deb in the packages folder.
+If you do want to install this you can compile it

-## TODO

-- Fix wallpaper in landscape mode
+## @LaughingQuoll has to fix:

+- The notifications, especially on iPad.
+They're not centered, they're transparent instead of blurry (unless used with Noctis...
+LQ, adding a new blur view on Noctis is probably why it is laggy, lol)
+- Safe Mode issues, which have to do with notifications as well. i.e when I open NC with a notification there, close it, and open it again without clearing notifications will result in Safe Mode